shopware/docs/guides/plugins/apps/clientside-to-app-backend.md

 {% tab title="Custom" %}

-If you want to generate the JWT token yourself, you can use the following code snippet.
+If you want to generate the JWT token yourself, you can use the following code snippet:

 ```javascript
 const response = await fetch('/store-api/app-system/{name}/generate-token', {